 6. Chee cheong fun (approx. 236 cals)

 Made from flat rice noodles, there are two popular types of chee cheong fun: The Hong Kong-style consists of thin slippery sheets filled with prawns or pork bits and drizzled with soy sauce.
-The Penang version comes in long rolls that are cut into pieces before sesame seeds are sprinkled as garnish, then served sweet brown sauce and chilli sauce.
+The Penang version comes in long rolls that are cut into pieces before sesame seeds are sprinkled as garnish, then served with sweet brown sauce and chilli sauce.
 Some places also offer curry sauce and other add-ons like fish balls, fried soybean sheets, and tofu.
 If you’re having add-ons, then two rolls of chee cheong fun will suffice.

 7. Rice porridge/congee (approx. 180 cals)